top of page

 Going to the etymological origin gives us curious clues about the meaning of each of these words.

-The word education is associated with the concept of creating and seeing develop while “instruction” is associated with the idea of adjustment.
+The word education is associated with the concept of creating and seeing development while “instruction” is associated with the idea of adjustment.

-Thus, education appears as a broader concept of a process that develops, over a long period, as someone who accompanies and contributes to the development of a human being.
+Like this, education it emerges as a broader concept of a process that develops, over a long period, as someone who accompanies and contributes to the development of a human being.

-Learning is associated with the self of absorbing or appropriating something new that would not be internalized.
-Learning can take place with or without guidance.
-We learn a lot on our own or we learn from someone specific or we learn from a large group of people our own age.
+Learnit is associated with the act of absorbing or appropriating something new that would not be internalized.
+A learning It can take place with or without guidance.
+We learn a lot on our own or learn from someone specific or learn from a wider group of people our age.

-Finally, the act of teaching follows a path parallel to that of instructing, although it has a broader scope.
+Finally, the act of to teach follows a path parallel to that of instructing, although it has a broader scope.